World Bank forest-rescue program 'kickstarted' by Germany | DW | 23.09.2019

 Signing for the World Bank, its president David Malpass said ProGreen built on existing initiatives and focused on improving forest policies nation-by-nation by bringing together "rarely coordinated" sectors.

-The World Bank said Earth's remaining forests were under "increasing pressure" while providing habitat for 78 percent of the world's poor, with one-third of total land areas already "degraded " at an "estimated annual cost of US$300 billion.”
+The World Bank said Earth's remaining forests were under "increasing pressure" while providing habitat for 78% of the world's poor, with one-third of total land areas already degraded "at an estimated annual cost of US$300 billion."

 "We must stop this immediately," said Müller, adding "the green lungs of our planet are burning."